elchs/LetoDBf/Readme.txt

  The executable will be found afterwards in the "bin" directory.

  Full parameter set is: console[.exe] [ IP[:port ] ] [ username ] [ password ]
- These params can be set in letodb.ini with option: <Server> for running it local at server.
+ The first param can be set in letodb.ini with option: <Server> for running it local at server.
  But as this is a OS independent remote console, you can watch the server from any station, so you commonly will give IP address as first param.